SamErde/All-People-Leaders-Group/README.md

 - [ ] Create a version that works with Azure Active Directory.
 - [ ] Document the process to create a Windows scheduled task for this script.
 - [ ] Document a process to automate this script in Azure Functions.
-- [ ] Add paramters to present visual output with Out-GridView.
+- [ ] Add parameters to present visual output with Out-GridView.